aniketnalli20/Dailygoods/README.md

-# Milkride (PHP + PostgreSQL)
+# Dailygoods (PHP + MySQL)

-Milkride is a subscription-based daily delivery web app for milk and add-ons.
+Dailygoods is a subscription-based daily delivery web app for milk and add-ons.
 It digitizes the relationship between consumers and local vendors: customers subscribe once, adjust quantity and schedule on the fly, pause/resume, and vendors get predictable orders and route planning.
-This repository provides a working MVP built on PHP (PDO) and PostgreSQL, designed for XAMPP on Windows.
+This repository provides a working MVP built on PHP (PDO) and MySQL, designed for XAMPP on Windows.

 ## Features